Boavizta/cloud-scanner/README.md

 Returns Boavizta impact data corresponding to your AWS Cloud usage.

-As a command line or serverless application, cloud-scanner analyse your EC2 instances and returns metrics using the [Boavizta API](https://github.com/Boavizta/boaviztapi/).
+As a command line or serverless application, cloud-scanner analyses your EC2 instances and returns metrics using the [Boavizta API](https://github.com/Boavizta/boaviztapi/).

 ⚠ Work in progress !
 See the [changelog](CHANGELOG.md).

-At the moment it just returns _standard_ impacts of AWS instances.
-It does not yet analyse detailled instance usage (workload) to calculate the impacts, but rather returns the _default_ impact data provided by Boavizta API for each instance type for a given use duration.
+At the moment it only returns _standard_ impacts of AWS instances.
+It does not yet analyses instance usage (workload) to calculate the impacts, but rather returns the _default_ impact data provided by Boavizta API for each instance type for a given use duration.

 ![Scanner in context](docs/out/../../out/docs/cloud-scanner-system-in-context/cloud-scanner-system-in-context.png)

 ## Getting started 🚀

 Show impacts of your EC2 instances for 10 hours of use.

 ```sh
 export AWS_PROFILE='<YOUR_PROFILE_NAME>'